 x Chiltalpa taskentensis 'Pink Dawn': This tree is an intergeneric hybrid (hence the 'x' at the beginning of the name) of Chilopsis linearis (desert willow) and Catalpa bignonoides (southern catalpa).
 The flowers are reminiscent of its Catalpa heritage, but its leaves and drought tolerance come from the Chilopsis side of the equation.
 The flowers attract pollinators, but it is sterile, so there are no bean pods.
 It was initially hybridized in Uzbekistan in 1964, introduced in the US in 1977 and planted in our Garden along the path from the Maze to the Stone Garden in 1993.

 Cornus: The dogwood is a feature of our late-spring Garden.
 The 'dog' comes from the Scandinavian word 'dag' meaning a 'dagger', often made from the hard wood of this tree.
 Anthracnose, caused by a fungus, attacks it.
 Visitors often admire C. kousa 'Satomi' whose pink flowers are an early-summer feature of the Bentall Garden.
-C. nuttalli is the BC provincial flower.
-C. 'Eddie's White Wonder', hybridized here and nearly lost in the 1948 Fraser River flood, is a cross between C. nuttalli and the eastern C. florida.
-One of the original 'Eddie's White Wonder' specimens is in the Canadian Heritage Garden.
 The dogwood tree has important cultural references.
 Some believe that Christ was crucified on wood from this tree.
 In Victorian times, a woman who accepted a dogwood blossom indicated her interest in the giver.
-C. mas (cornelian cherry) is a vision of small yellow flowers in late winter; in late summer it produces a sour fruit eaten in the countries of Asia Minor.

 Cotinus coggygria: There are several smoke bush trees (or smoketrees) in the garden.
 When flowering in summer, they have a smoke-like aspect.
 Look for beautiful specimens along the eastern rim of the Stone Garden or in the Black Garden.
 C. coggyria 'Royal Purple' has dark red leaves and purply-pink flowers, while C.coggygria 'Ancot' GOLDEN SPIRIT has lime-green foliage with whitish-pink flowers.